Email Us

 (2) Accuracy and traceability

 Once the line passes through the illuminated object, the laser scanner captures the data.
 The 3D scanner samples the data multiple times as the fringe pattern of varying width and phase captures the shape of the object.
-3D laser scanning technology is inherently more accurate than laser scanners due to the repeatability, traceability and high resolution of measurements.
+3D laser technology is inherently more accurate than laser scanners due to the repeatability, traceability and high resolution of measurements.
 Both systems are immune to ambient light conditions, and both types of systems are suitable for industrial applications.
 Because 3D scanning provides greater accuracy, it is especially useful for measuring very detailed projects, capturing the defining edges of a part.
 As such, 3D is the preferred data capture method for the aerospace and power generation industries for its high level of accuracy, resolution and full traceability of data.

 (3) Safety